bnb/site/_posts/2015-06-26-avoid-a-total-ux-mess-in-product-support.md

 {% include image.html file="email-autocomplete.png" %}

-Now every time the user opens the mail app, it auto-completes the content of the "receiver"-field as soon as he starts typing in the company's adress.
+Now every time the user opens the mail app, it auto-completes the content of the "receiver"-field as soon as he starts typing in the company's address.
 And no - even if he tries to remove this information, most apps will make sure that it stays.

 And technically, this info isn't useful at all.
 I mean, if you have more than 1 single support staff, the user won't write with *Scott* each time.
 He might also write with *Ann* or *Jacob*, since they use the exact same address to stay in contact with customers - therefore the name is pretty useless in this context[^3].